-VeriFone Systems Inc. (PAY), the largest maker of credit-card terminals, fell the most since March 2009 after an analyst again questioned the company’s growth and said it has poor free cash flow.
+VeriFone Systems Inc. (PAY:US), the largest maker of credit-card terminals, fell the most since March 2009 after an analyst again questioned the company’s growth and said it has poor free cash flow.

 VeriFone fell 15.5 percent to $38.03 at the close in New York.
 The stock has dropped 31 percent from April 29, the day before Deutsche Bank Securities analyst Bryan Keane downgraded the San Jose, California-based company, through today.